History Files

 Chones (Italics)

-The Chones (or Chaones to Aristotle and Conii to others) were a group of Italics who, during the Iron Age, were located at the top of the Gulf of Taranto, the 'arch' of Italy's 'boot'.
+The Chones (or Chaones to Aristotle and Conii to others) were a group of Italics who settled during the Italian Iron Age.
+They were located at the top of the Gulf of Taranto, the 'arch' of Italy's 'boot'.
 They were neighboured to the north by the Oenotri, to the east by the Iapyges and the Greek colony of Metapontum, to the south by the Greek colony of Sybaris and by the Morgetes, and to the west by the Brutii.

 c.700 BC

-Shortly after the start of the Golasecca I B period the Oenotri are pushed inland by Greek settlers who found the colony of Metapontum, and it is probably at this time that they infringe on the territory of the Lucani.
-The Chones, similarly pushed off the coast by the colony of Sybaris, would also appear to infringe on Lucani territory, as Strabo later writes that the land named after the Lucani (Lucania) contained none of their number.
-Instead it is entirely possessed by the Chones and Oenotri.
-The Lucani are pushed northwards, buffering against the Samnites.
+Shortly after the start of the Golasecca I B period the Oenotri are pushed inland by Greek settlers who found the colony of Metapontum, and it is probably at this time that they infringe upon the territory of the Lucani.

 Map of the Etruscans